 Dec 12 – Amidst the culmination of labour struggles during Italy’s “Hot Autumn”, four banks in Rome and Milan are bombed.
 At the explosions in Milan’s Rural Bank, 16 people are killed and 84 injured.
 A huge media campaign renders the Left responsible for the attacks.
 On December 15, the accused anarchist Pinelli “falls” out of the window of Superintendent Calabresi’s office.
 Only years later it will be revealed that the attacks were perpetrated in the framework of the “strategy of tension” by intelligence agencies reporting to NATO’s secret organisation Gladio.

-Feb 12 - In Heidelberg, the Socialist Patients Collective (SPK) is founded with the dictum "turn illness into a weapon".
+Feb 12 – In Heidelberg, the Socialist Patients Collective (SPK) is founded.

-Mar 31 - In Guatemala, German Ambassador Karl Graf von Spreti is abducted by the FAR guerilla movement.
+Mar 31 – In Guatemala, German Ambassador Karl Graf von Spreti is abducted by the FAR guerilla movement.
 They demand the liberation of prisoners from FAR.
-After the government's refusal (probably because the prisoners had already been killed), von Spreti is killed on May 5.
+After the government’s refusal, von Spreti is killed on April 5.

 Apr 30 – President Nixon announces the US invasion of Cambodia, leading to protests and demonstrations worldwide.

-May 14 - In an operation at the Central Institute for Social Affairs in West Berlin, Andreas Baader is liberated from captivity.
-Institute employee Georg Linke is injured by a bullet.
-Over the next few weeks, two declarations are published in the Agit 883 journal with the dictum "Build the Red Army!".
+May 14 – In an operation at the Central Institute for Social Affairs in West Berlin, Andreas Baader is liberated from captivity.
+Over the next few weeks, two declarations are published in the Agit 883 journal with the dictum “Start the Armed Resistance!”.

-May 20 - In Germany, a legal pardon is issued for thousands who had been sentenced to up to 9 months in prison for "demonstration offences".
-This so-called "amnesty" was an SPD election promise to defuse the Student Movement.
+May 20 – In Germany, a legal pardon is issued for thousands who had been sentenced for “demonstration offences”.
+This so-called “amnesty” was an SPD election promise to defuse the Student Movement.
 At the same time, legislators are working on what is to become the “radicals decree”, with which thousands will be kept from public service jobs.

-Jun 8 - The first people of the later Red Army Faction depart for a two months' military training in Jordan.
+Jun 8 – The first people of the later RAF depart for a six weeks’ military training in Jordan.

-Sep 15 - Formation of the Red Brigades (Brigate Rosse, BR) in Italy.
+Sep 15 – Formation of the Red Brigades in Italy.
 First armed attacks on foremen and police informers at Fiat, Siemens and Pirelli.

-Sep 17 - Beginning of the "Black September" massacres in Jordan.
-In case the Jordan military would fail, Israel masses its troops at the border, while the US Navy keeps 12,000 paratroopers and the Sixth Fleet ready.
-Between 4,000 and 10,000 Palestinians are killed by Jordan military.
+Sep 17 – Beginning of the “Black September” massacres in Jordan.
+Between 5,000 and 10,000 Palestinians are killed by Jordan military.

-Sep 29 - In West Berlin three banks are robbed simultaneously.
+Sep 29 – In West Berlin three banks are robbed simultaneously.
 A month earlier, a supermarket had been robbed in order to finance the underground movements.

 Oct 8 – In West Berlin, Ingrid Schubert, Brigitte Asdonk, Monika Berberich, Irene Goergens and Horst Mahler are arrested as the first ones from the Red Army Faction.
 Months later they will be convicted to sentences of 6 1/2 to 14 years in prison.

-Dec 22 - Ali Jansen and Ulrich Scholze are arrested in Nuremberg.
+Dec 3-22 – Eric Grusdat, Ali Jansen and three others are arrested.

-Apr 1 - In Hamburg, ELN-Member Monika Ertl kills Bolivian consul Roberto Quintanilla Pereira, one of the officers responsible for Che Guevara’s death.
+Apr 1 – In Hamburg, ELN-Member Monika Ertl kills Bolivian consul Roberto Quintanilla Pereira, one of the officers responsible for Che Guevara’s death.

-Apr 24-May 6 - Following anti-war demonstrations, martial law is proclaimed over Washington DC.
+Apr 24-May 6 – Following Vietnam demonstrations, martial law is proclaimed over Washington DC.
 More than 12,000 people are arrested.

 May 6 –Astrid Proll is arrested in Hamburg.
 Little later she will be imprisoned in Cologne prison’s dead wing.

-Jun 21 - Helmut Pohl is arrested.
+Jun 21 – Helmut Pohl is arrested in Stuttgart.
 In 1973 he will be released from prison for the first time.

-Jun 24 - Police undertake raids and arrests against the SPK, which will be continued till July 20.
+Jun 24 – Police undertake raids and arrests against the SPK.
+July 13, the SPK will be dissolved.

-Jul 15 - Petra Schelm is killed and Werner Hoppe is arrested during the first larger sweep search against the Red Army Faction, "Operation Kora" in Hamburg particularly aimed at finding Ulrike Meinhof.
+Jul 15 – Petra Schelm is killed and Werner Hoppe is arrested during the first larger sweep search against the RAF, “Operation Kora” in Hamburg particularly aimed at finding Ulrike Meinhof.